Quinnipiac University

 The One Stop office administers payment options.
 In addition to making payments, One Stop can also assist you with invoices/bills, tuition payment plans, student account servicing — including setting up proxy access — registration, parking passes and meal plans.

-The newly revised Free Application for Federal Student Aid (FAFSA) is now open.
+The Free Application for Federal Student Aid (FAFSA) is now open.
 Applicants are encouraged to file the FAFSA to apply for financial aid as early as possible.
-Learn more about changes to the 2024-2025 FAFSA
+Learn more about the FAFSA

 Apply for financial aid